 The draft diocesan budget for 2025 sets out our plans for how the Diocesan Board of Finance will resource ministry in parishes across the diocese in the coming year.
-It will be presented to Diocesan Synod on 16th November 2024 for approval.
-There may be some minor changes to the figures in this booklet before Synod but the overall picture should remain the same.
+It is being presented to Diocesan Synod on 16th November 2024 for approval.

 The budget shows a significant deficit for 2025.
-At the autumn deanery meetings last year we explained that the DBF's operating deficits were unsustainable and the DBF would need to evolve to a financially sustainable operating model.
-A number of steps have been taken over the past year to reduce the costs of administration at Church House, and clergy deployment is under review, but alongside these savings we have seen a decrease in parish share income as parishes struggle to meet their pledges.
-Therefore there is more work ahead as we continue our journey to financial sustainability, and unless parish share income recovers, we will need to reduce the number of clergy more dramatically than originally envisaged.
+Last year we explained that the DBF's operating deficits were unsustainable and the DBF would need to evolve to a financially sustainable operating model.
+A number of steps have been taken over the past year to reduce the costs of administration at Church House, and clergy deployment is under review.
+However, earlier in 2024 we also saw a decrease in parish share income as parishes were struggling to meet their pledges.
+More recently there are signs that the payments are catching up to normal levels, for which we are extremely grateful, but there is more work ahead as we continue our journey to financial sustainability, and unless parish share income recovers, we will need to reduce the number of clergy more dramatically than originally envisaged.